pabloripoll/docker-platform-nginx-nodejs-22-pgsql-17.5/README.md

 Take into account that each framework will demand its specific configuration from inside container.
 <br><br>

-## <a id="api-settings"></a>API service container settings
+## <a id="api-settings"></a>API Service Container Setting

-Inside `./platform/nginx-nodejs` there are a dedicated GNU Make file and the main Docker directory with the required scripts and stack assets in the `./platform/nginx-nodejs/docker/config` directory to build the required platform configuration.
-Also, there is a `./resources/docs/platform/nginx-nodejs/config.sample` directory with alternate configuration files suggestions.
-Also in this place you can save the different SDLC configurations *(e.g. Testing, Staging, Production)*.
+The container instance has its dedicated GNU Make and the core Docker directory which contains the scripts and stack assets to build the required platform configuration.

+Also, there is a copy at `./resources/docs/platform/` directory to contain the exact or the alternated scripts, so you can save or backup the different SDLC required configuration *(e.g. Testing, Staging, Production)*.

 Content:
 - Linux Alpine version 3.22